mem48/geocompr/main.md

 ## Introduction

-Attribute data is non-spatial information associated with geographic data.
+Attribute data is non-spatial information associated with geographic (geometry) data.
+A bus station, for example, could be represented by a field containing its name (attribute data), associated with its latitude and longitude position (geometry data).
-In the context of simple features, introduced in the previous chapter, this means a data frame with a column for each variable and one row per geographic feature stored in the `geom` list-column of `sf` objects.
+Simple features, described in the previous chapter, store attribute data in a data frame, with each column corresponding to a variable (such as 'name') and each row to one observation (such as an individual bus station).
+In addition, a special column, usually named `geom` or `geometry`, stores the geometry data of **sf** objects.
+For a bus station, that would likely be a single point representing its coordinate of the bus station.
+By contrast, a line or a polygon consist of multiple points.
+Still, these points only correspond to one row in the attribute table.
+This works since **sf** stores the geometry in the form of a list.
+The list elements correspond to the number of observations in the attribute table.
+But each list element can contain more than one coordinate if required or even another list as it is the case for polygons with holes (see previous sections).
 This structure enables multiple columns to represent a range of attributes for thousands of features (one row per feature).

-There is a strong overlap between geographical and non-geographical operations: non-spatial subset, aggregate and join each have their geographical equivalents.
-The subsetting functions `[` from base R and `filter()` from the **tidyverse**, for example, can also be used for spatial subsetting: the skills are cross-transferable.
-This chapter therefore provides the foundation for Chapter \@ref(spatial-data-operations), in terms of structure and input data.
+This chapter focuses on non-geographical operations such as subsetting, aggregating or joining attribute data.
+Note that the corresponding functions also have a geographical equivalent.
+Sometimes you can even use the same functions for attribute and spatial operations.
+This is, for example, the case for subsetting as base R's `[` and tidyverse's `filter()` let you also subset spatial data based on the spatial extent of another spatial object (see Chapter \@ref(spatial-data-operations)).
+That is, the skills you learn here are cross-transferable which is also why this chapter lays the foundation for the next chapter (Chapter \@ref(spatial-data-operations)) which extends the here presented methods to the spatial world.

-As outlined in Chapter \@ref(spatial-class), support for simple features in R is provided by the **sf** package.
-**sf** ensures simple feature objects work well with generic R functions such as `plot()` and `summary()`.
+As outlined in Chapter \@ref(spatial-class), **sf** provided support for simple features in R and made them work with generic R functions such as `plot()` and `summary()` (as can be seen by executing `methods("summary")` and/or `methods("plot")`).
-The reason for this is that simple features have their own class, which behave simultaneously as geographic data objects (e.g. plotting as maps) and square tables (e.g. with attribute columns referred to with the `$` operator).

-The trusty `data.frame` (and extensions to it such as the `tibble` class used in the tidyverse) is a workhorse for data analysis in R.
+The reliable `data.frame` (and modifications to it such as the `tibble` class used in the tidyverse) is the basis for data analysis in R.
-Extending this system to work with spatial data has many advantages, meaning that all the accumulated know-how in the R community for handling data frames to be applied to geographic data which contain attributes.
+Extending this system to work with spatial data has many advantages.
+The most important one is that the accumulated know-how in the R community for handling data frames can be tranferred to geographic attribute data.

-Before proceeding to perform various attribute operations of a dataset, it is worth taking time to think about its basic parameters.
+Before proceeding to perform various attribute operations on a dataset, let's explore its structure.
-In this case, the  `world` object contains 10 non-geographical columns (and one geometry list-column) with data for almost 200 countries.
-This can be be checked using base R functions for working with tabular data such as `nrow()` and `ncol()`:
+To find out more about the structure of our use case dataset `world`, we use base R functions for working with tabular data such as `nrow()` and `ncol()`:

 ```r